 And there you have it, 10 simple, yet crucial startup mistakes, which should be noted and acknowledged for your future product.
 As JetRuby was a startup once, we have walked across the same road that every young startup entrepreneur is walking now.
 We cherish and know what kind of fears and troubles you have in mind.
 Whether you really want to go for it or should back up a little bit more.
 And we value that and your time, that’s why we want to offer you a solid solution to cut down all of the troubles you might have!

-DnD phase of JetRuby is a starting point for proper definition and assembly for your plan goal.
-If you’d like to know more about it, check out our DnD page for more information.
+The Design and Discovery Phase of JetRuby is a starting point for proper definition and assembly for your plan goal.
+If you’d like to know more about it, check out our Design and Discovery Phase for more information.
 Otherwise, you can share with us what kind of worry or milestone is troubling you and we’ll be on our way to you within the next 24 hours!